2100 accredited US Universities for Graduate Programs. 400+ specializations.

 How much does it cost to get a Master's in Visual and Performing Arts and how to find the most affordable Masters program?

-Master's degree in Visual and Performing Arts is offered by 172 US universities.
-The tuition for the Master's degree can range from $8,349 per year at Liberty University to $47,730 at Clark University.
+Master's degree in Visual and Performing Arts is offered by 173 US universities.
+The tuition for the Master's degree can range from $21,918 per year at University of North Carolina at Greensboro to $41,714 at Syracuse University.

 The tuition at public universities will be lower for in-state students when compared to private universities but you get more financial aid at private universities.